BedrockIII/Little-Kings-Story-Dark-Valley-Redux/README.md

+Description:
+This mod sets out to fully reimagine the progression from Onii Man until Onii King.
+It takes about an hour or two to play through although I recommend starting from a fresh save.
+Also, unfortunately, it is only possible in English because of localization issues.
+This was a project I started sometime during 2022 or 2023.
+Honestly it kind of became a joke because of how immpossible it seemed. but after years of effort, it is ready.
+Hopefully you enjoy playing it or watching someone else's perspective.
 Installation:
 This is a Riivolution Mod so disregard installation if you know how to already.
   1. Move the "LKS New Alpoko" folder into the "Riivolution" folder in Dolphin.